nqt230/sample-react-app/README.md

 ```

 Main directories/files to note:
+* `backend` contains all the backend source code and server data.
 * `src` usually includes all your source code.
 That is where most of your functional code will be.
 * `README.md` is a form of documentation about the project.
 It is what you are reading right now.
 * `package.json` contains important metadata, for example, the dependencies and available scripts in the project.